PratibhaBhattarai/pratibhabhattarai.github.io/README.md

 # Data Source

-The data is sourced from Kaggle.[Click here to find it.(https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download])
+The data is sourced from Kaggle,[Click here to find it.](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)

 # Tools